Aaron Fike

-USAC career
+Open-wheel career

 Fike began racing in 2001 in the USAC Silver Crown Series, where he became the youngest driver to win a Silver Crown race (breaking Jeff Gordon's record).
 He finished tenth in points, earning him the Rookie of the Year award.

 In 2002, he won seven midget feature races in addition to winning the Badger Midget Auto Racing Association championship.
-Past Champions He also won a race in the IRL Infiniti Pro Series.
+He also raced in the IRL Infiniti Pro Series for Hemelgarn Racing, finishing fifth with a win at Chicagoland.

 In 2003, Fike won the World Championship Midget Feature in Auckland, New Zealand, and the USAC Night Before the 500 race.
+He competed in the full Infiniti Pro Series schedule, with a win at Pikes Peak on route to a sixth-place finish.

 NASCAR career

-Fike made his stock car debut in an ARCA RE/MAX Series race at South Boston Speedway, where he finished 9th.
+Fike made his stock car debut towards the end of 2003 in an ARCA RE/MAX Series race at South Boston Speedway, where he finished 9th.

 He began racing part-time in the Busch Series in 2004 in the #43 Curb Agajanian Performance Group car, and for GIC-Mixon Motorsports.
 His best finish that year came at the Stacker 200 Presented by YJ Stinger, where he finished 17th.